US Democracy ?

 and is placing us on a path to destruction.
 If nuclear holocaust does not make civilization impossible, then climate change will.

 It is clear now that political parties can over-ride Constitutional checks and balances.
-Their commitment to environmental destruction, war profiteering and empire is likely to destroy not only our civil liberties, republic, and eventually the habitability of the planet.
+The GOP commitment to environmental destruction, war profiteering and empire is likely to destroy not only our civil liberties, republic, and eventually the habitability of the planet.

 If the US had real democracy,